 CEO & GENERAL MANAGER

 Lee Irons is a scientist, engineer, and entrepreneur.
-Throughout his career, he has developed an in depth skill and enjoyment of solving problems, especially the intractable ones.
-He has faced such problems in the fields and industries of computational physics, nuclear power propulsion, contaminated environment remediation, radioactive and hazardous waste management, power plant design engineering, and shipbuilding.
-In his role as CEO and General Manager of Deep Space Ecology, he is the chief visionary for the company, working with his executive team, technical advisory board, and engineering team on solving the problem of food security on Earth and in space.
+Throughout his career, he has developed a skill and enjoyment of solving problems, especially the intractable ones.
+He has faced such problems in the fields and industries of computational space plasma physics, nuclear power propulsion, contaminated environment remediation, radioactive and hazardous waste management, power plant design engineering, and shipbuilding.
+In his role as CEO and General Manager of Deep Space Ecology, he is the chief visionary for the company, working with his executive team, technical advisory board, engineering team, and partners on solving the problems of food security and extreme agriculture on Earth and in space.